 Bear

-The beautiful forests here will offer you fishing opportunities (lakes, rivers, and saltwater passageways), glacier viewing, and the chance to observe wild animals in their natural habitats as well.
+The forests here will offer you fishing opportunities in the lakes, rivers, and saltwater passageways, as well as glacier viewing and the chance to observe wild animals in their natural habitats.

 Mount Alyeska